-Coffee and cannabis.
-To the uninitiated it may seem like a strange or even contradictory, combination.
+To the uninitiated coffee and cannabis may seem like a strange or even contradictory, combination.

 “Both coffee and cannabis exude a unique bouquet of aromas depending on the variety of origin.
 This means the smells, flavours and effects are capable of complementing one another.”Leafly

 But what is it that takes this pairing beyond an enjoyable, recreational ritual?
 Below we will explore the health benefits of coffee and cannabis, backed by science.

 As I am sure you know, coffee is one of the most widely consumed beverages around the world.
 It can found throughout both western and eastern history.
 The active component or drug in coffee is caffeine.
 This is the main reason it is so popular.
-When you drink coffee, the caffeine is absorbed into your bloodstream where it then travels to your brain.
+When you drink a cup of coffee, the caffeine is absorbed into your bloodstream where it then travels to your brain.
 Once in your brain it blocks the neurotransmitter, adenosine.
 This causes other neurotransmitters such as norepinephrine and dopamine to increase, leading to an enhanced firing of neurons and a feeling of alertness.

 The more specific benefits of drinking coffee, backed by science are:

 - Coffee can help users feel less tired and increase energy levels (1).

 - Coffee can make you happier (2, 3).

 - Coffee can help you burn fat (4 – with references to multiple studies).

 - Coffee can dramatically improve physical performance (5, 6).

 - Contains essential nutrients (7).